ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/introduction-discrete-structures.md

 mathematics."
 This course will give you a foundation in both programming and discrete mathematics!

-In the context of computer programming, the **discrete structures** course teaches you how to effectively use functions and the discrete structures that form their input and output.
+In the context of Python programming, this course teaches you how to effectively use **functions** and the **discrete structures** that form their input and output.
+Leveraging this knowledge of discrete structures and functions, you will learn how to read and translate concepts expressed in **natural language**, **formal mathematical notation**, and **Python programs**.
+Positioning you for successful work in both theoretical and practical computer science projects, this course imparts to a learner an applied understanding of topics like **Boolean logic**, **set theory**, and **probability theory**.

+*Let's first proactively explore the learning objectives for a course in discrete structures!*